ConductionNL/skeleton-app/README.md

 This is an in-depth guide [here](./doc/developing_skeleton.md).

-## Technical Documentation @TODO IN PROGRESS
+## Technical Documentation

-Full technical documentation is provided on [read the docs](https://skeleton-app.readthedocs.io/en/latest//) and is based on [MKDocs](https://www.mkdocs.org/).
-A more product owner focused (and less technical) product page is hosted at [link to be added]().
+Full technical documentation is provided on [read the docs](https://conductionnl.github.io/skeleton-app/) and is based on [MKDocs](https://www.mkdocs.org/).
+A more product owner focused (and less technical) product page is hosted at [link to be added](https://github.com/ConductionNL/skeleton-app).

-If you want to run the technical documentation locall $y, you can do so by using MKDocs build server and the serve command.
-Just go to the local repository and execute the following command for the documenation to be available on [port 8000](localhost://8000).
+If you want to run the technical documentation on localhost, you can do so by using MKDocs build server and the serve command.
+Just go to the local repository and execute the following command for the documentation to be available on [port 8000](http://localhost:8000).
 Make sure to [install MKDocs](https://www.mkdocs.org/user-guide/installation/) first.